arshadazeem/mutualcertauth-apim-appsvcfunc/README.md

 # mutualcertauth-apim-appsvcfunc
 This application validates incoming client certificates in Azure Functions or App Services using Java.

 This can be easily integrated with any client of an Azure function/AppService.
-E.g. If APIM is infront of the Function/AppService, we can enable client cert authentication on APIM (https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates), and pass APIMs client certs to the backend Functon/AppService)
+E.g. If APIM is infront of the Function/AppService, we can enable client cert authentication on APIM (as documented at https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates), and pass APIMs client certs to the backend Functon/AppService)

 <b>1.
 Steps to Build: </b>